microbiomedata/nmdc-schema/src/docs/nmdc-schema-style-and-collaboration-guide.md

   to an existing branch, or to create a new branch.
 The auto-created branch names are based on the entire issue title, so it may be challenging to follow all of these guidelines perfectly.
 - A pull request should be made as soon as new content is commited to the branch.
 It's OK to start the PR in draft mode.
+- The PR should mkention the related issues in the first comment.
 - Issue creators, branch contributors and PR reviewers should work togther from the beginning to optimize the current and future impact of the branch on the schema.
 - Issues, branches and PRs should be small and should ahve a short lifecycle so that new content can be merged on a rolling basis.